FlippieHacks/EvilPortalGenerator/README.md

 ### How to use
 *!!
 You have the ability to have a **logo of your choice** on the portal you generate. **This logo has to be an SVG**.
 You can easily download any logo in PNG, JPG, ... format and **convert** it with a tool [like this one](https://image.online-convert.com/convert-to-svg).
 Bear in mind that you are **limited to 20 ko for the total final HTML to be able to be broadcasted as portal by your Flipper**.
 I particularly like the SVG converter I linked because it outputs very small SVG files, although only black and white.
 I then **change its color manually in the code and adapt its size to the portal's needs**.
 I am aware that this is not ideal for multicolor logos but it is a **work in progress!***
 1. **Download** the code and **extract** it

 2. In the **main folder**, you need to **change the content of two files**: *config.txt* and *svg.txt*

 3. The *svg.txt* file is, simply, your SVG, thus the logo you want to use. **Copy and paste** your logo's code in there, starting with <svg> and ending with </svg> (just stating the obvious).
 Don't forget this is where you **color** your logo, if you need it colored.
 That is also where you can **resize** it.

-4. The *config.txt is where the magic happens*.
+4.The *config.txt is where the magic happens*.
 You have to assign a **value for each variable, variables being text or colors in this one.**
 You may **refer to the screenshot down here** to have a better idea of what each variable does.
 ![VariablesPortalGenerator](https://zupimages.net/up/23/32/vx19.png)